 AAF approached Matter Of Form to help transform their business from global events, to global retail.
 No small feat for a multitude of reasons.
 Firstly, there was a natural tension that existed between teams responsible for event sales and those focussed on the online direct to consumer model.
 Secondly, the digitisation of the on-boarding processes for galleries wishing to apply into the marketplace involved a deeply complex business logic, resulted in nuanced process flows that were difficult to replicate online.
 Lastly, selling art online is a tightrope act — balancing experience and inspiration with functional and fact-based information whilst handholding users through to conversion is a tough act.

-The project was divided into 3 distinct work streams.
+The project was divided into three distinct work streams.
 The first required a deep dive audit and set of recommendations around the gallery application process; this set of flows was developed into an online portal, and subsequently integrated with a Salesforce Enterprise project running in parallel.
 A clear and intuitive user experience was key for galleries wishing to apply; none of whom had online commerce experience.

 The consumer facing marketplace required a complex user experience design phase — we needed to ensure that events retail teams had their priorities in balance.
 The lifeblood of the business is in its ticketing and event-stand sales, and it was important to pay respect to this commercial reality.